mikeltobar/climate-data-analysis/README.md

 ## Intro

-In this quick project, I have analyzed some climate change data using shell.
-I have used some simple programs, including awk or sed to do the needed cleaning and the calculations.
+In this project, some climate change data is analyzed using shell.
+Unix-specific languages such as awk or sed are used to do the needed cleaning and the calculations.

 ## Data

 The dataset used is available [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data), and it is owned by Berkeley Earth.
 Its license is CC BY-NC-SA 4.0.
-This is an interesting dataset which gives tons of relevant information on climate change.
+This is an very interesting dataset with tons of relevant information on the evolution of climate during the last 250 years (with some of the most recent years not included yet in it).

+The data has a monthly granularity, something that will be exploited in this analysis.
+It is convenient to compare how monthly means have fluctuated from the past to almost now, see where temperatures are heading, analyze the average values per month and variation per decade.
+Measurements are given in Celsius degrees.

+It is important to note that older values are subject to a higher degree of uncertainty than newer ones, due do the unavailability of highly accurate measurement tools.

+## Methodology

+The work is a series of 4 scripts, with an additional one executing them.

+1. A basic preprocessing and a formatting are performed with the *cleaner.sh* script.
+2. The data is scanned with the *eda.sh* script, to see how much information is missing and if it's fit to be analyzed with further scrutiny.
+3. After validating the dataset, *analysis_1.awk* checks the temperature comparing each year's mean and obtaining the general trend (upwards or downwards).
+4. The *analysis_2.awk* script compares the monthly averages, checks which years have had the highest values, classifies the months in 5-degree intervals, and gets the hottest ever months.
+It outputs the results.txt file with its corresponding tables.

+All these scripts are coordinated and ran by *run.sh*, that executes them in the order above described.

 ## Results